sylk80/minesweep/notes.md

 ### Unit tests 4

-:heavy_plus_sign: Marking should be available
+:heavy_plus_sign: Marking should be available :x: :heavy_check_mark:

 :heavy_plus_sign: Markings should be shown